ricardocasares/bemba/README.md

 ## Credits

-Huge thanks to the folks at [radio-browser](https://www.radio-browser.info/).
+Huge thanks to the folks at [radio-browser](https://www.radio-browser.info/) mantaining the API.